The university of tulsa Online Blog

 Utilization Management Nurse

-According to Payscale, utilization management nurses had a median annual salary of about $79,690, with the highest 10% earning up to $99,000 a year.
+The median annual salary for utilization management nurses was about $82,540 as of September 2025, according to Payscale.
 This figure represents highly experienced professionals or those who work in settings requiring overtime hours.

 Nurse Manager

-Nurse managers work in a range of types of health care facilities planning and directing the nursing department’s business activities.
+Nurse managers work in a range of health care facilities, planning and directing the nursing department’s business activities.
 Nurse managers coordinate the delivery of patient care and often treat patients at their bedside.

-The BLS reports that medical and health services managers, including nurse managers, had a median annual salary of $110,680 as of May 2023, with those working for hospitals having the highest median salary at $128,740 annually.
+The BLS reports that medical and health services managers, including nurse managers, had a median annual salary of approximately $117,960 as of May 2024, with those in hospitals earning the highest median at $130,690.

 There are many reasons why a BSN is important in nursing.
-From gaining new skills that can help improve patient outcomes and further the nursing profession to having more opportunities to specialize, there are countless reasons to further your education.
+From gaining new skills that can help improve patient outcomes and further the nursing profession to having more opportunities to specialize, earning a bachelor’s degree allows you to advance your education.

-Explore what nursing means to you with a degree from The University of Tulsa.
+Explore what nursing means to you with a TU degree.

 Recommended Readings